vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section03/react/config.md

-For most applications, you will configure and create a Security component in your top-level component, 'App.jsx'.
+Configure a Security component in your top-level component, 'App.jsx'.
 The Security component will create a child context which exposes the Auth object to child components.

 ```javascript